 - Cost: Free

 For a touch of class on your Queenstown itinerary, make a stop at one of the region’s finest wine farms!
-Gibbston Valley is Otago’s oldest commercial winery, and one of the closest to Queenstown.
+Gibbston Valley is the Central Otago Wine Region’s oldest commercial winery, and one of the closest to Queenstown.
 Established in the early 1980s, its vineyards are perched up the rugged schist mountains near Kawarau Gorge.

 The high altitudes and diversified climatic conditions combine perfectly for the production of Pinot Noir, which Gibbston Valley achieves with great success!
 The winery is home to New Zealand’s largest wine cave and is well worth a look around.